-Despite the apparent large slow-roll suppression of this result, in order to quantify the upper bound to this amplitude we shall determine the maximum strength of the coupling $\kappa$ compatible with our effective field theory.
-This value comes from the computation of the 1-loop correction to the scalar power spectrum provided by the vertex $\delta\sigma\zeta h$.
+Despite the apparent large slow-roll suppression of this result, in order to quantify the upper bound to this amplitude we shall determine the maximum strength of the couplings $\kappa_{CS}$ and $\kappa_{\sigma}$ compatible with our effective field theory.

+The maximum strength of the coupling $\kappa_{CS}$ before reaching the strong coupling regime comes from the computation of the 1-loop correction to the scalar power spectrum provided by the vertex $\delta\sigma\zeta h$.
 Here we perform only an order-of-magnitude estimation (up to factors of order one).
 The Feynman diagram corresponding to this computation is given in Fig. \ref{fig:sst_diagram_radiative}.
 This diagram gives a corrective contribution to the power spectrum of the order